Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 * Other wires running too close to the ribbon cable, creating interference.
 Heater and motor wires can be particularly noisy, route them as far away as possible.
 * Signal reflections have been reported by one user.
 This may have been caused by a ribbon cable that was too long, or damaged.

+### WiFi not working at all

+You may have mis-configured the WiFi.
+* Plug the SBC into your router using an Ethernet cable temporarily to reconfigure Wifi.
+Then follow 'Accessing the SBC through SSH/VNC' below to get command line/VNC access to your SBC, then you can [follow this guide to get wifi running](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md){target=_blank}.
+* Alternatively, temporarily connecting a screen and keyboard to the SBC, then follow [this guide to get wifi  running](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md){target=_blank}.
+* If you are using Ethernet temporarily

 ### Duet 3/SBC not on the network (http://duet3.local does not work)

 ![sbc_setup_04.png](/manual/configuration/sbc_setup_04.png =50%x){.align-right}If you do not have a screen/keyboard attached to your SBC and your browser cannot connect over wifi all, you will get a message in your browser similar to the one on the right.
 * Log into your router and confirm that the SBC has received an IP address.
 If it is not shown at all move to the next section: wifi not working at all.
 * If an IP address is shown for the SBC, enter that address in the browser e.g. http://192.168.1.123 If this works then it is possible that your network or PC does not like the mDNS service used to provide the http://nnnnnn.local names.
 The best way around this is to reserve the IP address in your router so the SBC always receives the same address.

-### WiFi not working at all

-* You may have mis-configured the wpa_supplicant.conf.
-If possible plug the SBC into your router using an Ethernet cable temporarily to reconfigure Wifi.
-If that is not possible then try adding the wpa_supplicant.conf file to the "boot" partition of the SD card again.
-* If neither work then try temporarily connecting a screen and keyboard to the SBC to see whats going on.
-* If you are using a screen and keyboard temporarily, then follow [this guide to get wifi  running](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md){target=_blank}.
-* If you are using Ethernet temporarily then follow Step 5 - Accessing the SBC through SSH/VNC, below to get command line/VNC access to your SBC, then you can [follow this guide to get wifi running](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md){target=_blank}.

 ### DWC does not appear correctly (500 error)